 - New astroquery module (astropy) for an easy integration with python scripts.

-The old IDA applet and standalone versions are becoming increasingly unreliable with new OS/Platform combinations and browsers.
-The aim is to deprecate these versions by the end of 2020.
-Until then, they will work in parallel with the new version.
+Not anymore, since 23 July 2021, as the old IDA applet and standalone versions are becoming increasingly unreliable with new OS/Platform combinations and browsers.

 The ESA Science Data Centre (ESDC) maintains all mission archives on a permanent, legacy basis.
 This includes upgrading technology and servers as necessary to maintain an optimum service.